 Bennett Greenspan, President & CEO, Family Tree DNA.
-An entrepreneur and life-long genealogy enthusiast, Mr. Greenspan founded Family Tree DNA in 1999, a Houston based company and one of the largest comercial DNA Testing companies in the country.
+An entrepreneur and life-long genealogy enthusiast, Mr. Greenspan founded Family Tree DNA in 1999, a Houston based company and one of the largest commercial DNA Testing companies in the country.
 Mr Greenspan was on the forefront of the now exploding field of genetic genealogy.
 He is also a known supporter of the fight for original birth certificate access for adult adoptees in Texas.
 He believes, “It is the right of all human beings to know their origins, and while many are curious about their distant ancestors, adoptees’ quest for their immediate parentage is even more compelling and should not be legally denied.”

-Nikki Carroll, M.A., LPC-Intern & Torrey E. Carroll, M.A., LPC-Intern.
-Torrey and Nikki Carroll believe in the redemptive power of relationships.
+Torrey Carroll, MA, LPC-Intern and Nikki Carroll, MA, LPC-Intern.
+Nikki and Torrey Carroll believe in the redemptive power of relationships.
 They have championed the cause for more than a decade by walking alongside marriages and families as they heal and grow.As adoptive parents and therapists, they understand and respect both the pressures involved in building a family, coupled with the unique gifts and learning experiences that the adoption dynamic brings.